A brand-new swimsuit purchase can be incredibly thrilling.

-However, if you have some older swimsuits that you no longer want to wear or keep, you may be wondering, can swimwear be recycled?
+However, you might be wondering if swimwear can be recycled if you have some outdated swimsuits that you no longer wish to wear or preserve.

-There are a few different ways to recycle your swimwear, that way you're keeping it out of the garbage bin and helping some others in the process.
+There are a number of different ways to recycle your swimwear, keeping it out of the trash while also benefiting others.

-This is the same with our bathing suits.
+The same is true with our bathing suits.

-Should the old bathing suits be thrown away or should they be donated for a good cause?
+Should the worn-out swimming suits be thrown out or donated to a worthy cause?

-Well, that is the reason why we are going to answer the question that has been asked over and over again.
+That is the reason we are going to respond to the question that has been posed repeatedly.